dohn-joh/keycaps/README.md

 Personally, I leverage the walls of my keyboard case to secure the pin in place.
 A dab of superglue works as well.

 # Cylindrical Low Profile
 1U keycaps with concavity along the y axis.
 Designed specifically for thumb usage.
-Inspired by MCC keycaps.
+Inspired by MCC keycap profile.
 Currently only has mx compatibility, but the source file can easily be edited to support choc or other switches.

+# Cylindrical Low Profile Choc v2
+Thumb: a cross between CS T1 and MCC.
+Slight concavity for homing thumbs with an asymmetrical shape optimized for comfortable horizontal thumb combos.